ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 The URL connection information is also in the "https" section of your [connection strings](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings).
 The web address for your RabbitMQ deployment is in the "composed" field of your connection strings.

+Since {{site.data.keyword.messages-for-rabbitmq}} deployments are signed with a self-signed certificate, you might encounter a security warning when you first try to open the page.
+You can configure your system to trust the [provided self-signed certificate](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-external-app#tls-and-self-signed-certificate-support).
+Review your browser's or your system's documentation on how to do this.

+You are next asked to enter your username and password.
+After you have signed in, you can see an _Overview_ of your RabbitMQ deployment.

+You can use any user on your deployment to access the UI.
+Some features are only available to the admin user provisioned with your deployment.
+{: .tip}

+General usage documentation can be found on the [RabbitMQ Management plug-in](https://www.rabbitmq.com/management.html) page.

 ### Connecting through private endpoints
 {: #private-endpoints}